kite-sdk/kite-docs/KiteEndToEndDemo.md

 Flume needs to be able to impersonate the owner of the dataset it is writing to.
 (This is similar to Unix `sudo`.
 See [Configuring Flume's Security Properties](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH5/latest/CDH5-Security-Guide/cdh5sg_flume_security_props.html#topic_4_2_1_unique_1) for further information.)

 If you're using Cloudera Manager then this is already configured.
-(The QuickStart VM ships with Cloudera Manager, but it is disable by default.)
+(The QuickStart VM ships with Cloudera Manager, but it is disabled by default.)

 If you're not using Cloudera Manager, configure Flume as follows: